The Importance of Color-Coordinated Bookcases

 If this is you, try this 3-step challenge:

 1. Determine your purpose.
 What has God lit a flame within your soul to do for this season of life?
 Go back to school to earn your master’s?
-Plan a cross-country road trip with outreach to your fellow motorcyclists?
+Plan a cross-country road trip with outreach to fellow motorcyclists?
+Write a book?
 Quit your job to work at the non-profit that pays less but lights you up?
-Write a book?

 2. Draft a list of first steps.
 Writing down action items for reaching our goals is important, because it helps us see clearly what needs to happen to get us to where we want to go.